-Services to treat kidney disease \$0 copay for \$0 copay for Covered services include: Medicare-covered Medicare-covered kidney disease kidney disease Kidney disease education services education services. education services. to teach kidney care and help 20% of the total cost 50% of the total cost members make informed decisions for Medicare-covered for Medicare-covered about their care.
-For members with stage IV chronic kidney disease dialysis services. dialysis services. when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Services to treat kidney disease \$0 copay for \$0 copay for Covered services include: Medicare-covered Medicare-covered kidney disease kidney disease Kidney disease education services education services. education services. to teach kidney care and help members make informed decisions 20% of the total cost 50% of the total cost for Medicare-covered about their care.
+For members with for Medicare-covered stage IV chronic kidney disease dialysis services. dialysis services. when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3, or when your provider for this service is temporarily unavailable or inaccessible) Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.
-Skilled nursing facility (SNF) care
+Skilled nursing facility (SNF) care Prior authorization is required

-Services that are covered for you What you must pay when you get the services In-Network Out-of-Network (For a definition of skilled nursing facility care, see Chapter 12 of this document.
+Services that are covered for you What you must pay w services hen you get these In-Network Out-of-Network (For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)
 You are covered for 100 days per benefit period for Medicare-covered SNF stays.
 Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Vse of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services \$0 copay per day for days 1-20; \$125 copay per day for days 21-100 Inpatient hospital stay is not required prior to admission. \$125 copay per day for days 1-100 Inpatient hospital stay is not required prior to admission.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services \$0 copay per day for days 1-20; \$170 copay per day for days 21-100 Inpatient hospital stay is not required prior to admission.
+50% of the total cost per stay Inpatient hospital stay is not required prior to admission.